CN-28/Sudoku-Solver/README.md

 2. Left-click `SOLVE` button to solve Sudoku.
 3. Left-click `RESET` button to clear the board and return to first bullet point or quit the appliaction.

-If you enter invalid numbers or violate the rules of Sudoku, there will pop up the information, that sudoku with these values entered is not solvable.
+If you enter invalid numbers or violate the rules of Sudoku, there will pop up the information that sudoku is not solvable.

 <h1 id="tech-stack"> 👨‍💻 Tech stack </h1>